 In football, the success of your offense often depends on what happens when you’re in the red zone — those last 20 yards to the goal line and in for the touchdown.
 The same dynamic applies to speaking.

 No matter how well you have prepared, what happens in the red zone — the 24 to 36 hours before you speak — will determine your success.
 Taking advantage of the intangible pressure that comes when your presentation is near and addressing on-site details should be the “play” that sets you up to score.

 The following tips can ensure that you’re prepared and as focused as possible when it finally comes time to suit up for the big game:

 - Make time for on-site stage rehearsal.
 Although you rehearsed before arriving at the venue, rehearsing on stage is just as essential.
 The setup of the stage, the way your voice sounds on microphone and the technology that will be used should all be familiar before you step up to present to your audience.
-Be sure to schedule this rehearsal time to ensure the availability of the room, equipment and production team.

 Last week, we asked: If your company went through a merger, would you volunteer to be on the merger-integration team?

 - Absolutely — it’s a critical project that enables me to drive important results: 93.63%